Toboxos/CTF-writeups/CyberSecurityRumble2020/Secure Secret Sharing.md

 ![HashTreeStructure](./secure_secret_sharing.svg)

-The problem of finding the coorect hash is now a tree traversal task.
+The problem of finding the correct hash is now a tree traversal task.
 We start from the top node and traversal each node until we've find the flag.
-For optimization I also added following rule for optimization:
+For optimization I also added following rule:

 * If a node has only one child node we assume it's going to result in only one hash so we dont traversal the path of the child node